neuralvis/elpa-mirror/melpa/mu2tex-readme.txt

 To use this package, just type the name of a molecule or a unit expression into the buffer.
 The expression must not contain spaces.
-Then press the key to which mu2tex has been assigned.
+Then, with the cursor right after the types expression, press the key to which mu2tex has been assigned.

 Example              Conversion result
 -----------------    -----------------